 At present, only one in ten oncology drugs make it to market.
 This puts pressure on valuable R&D dollars, elevates market prices, and creates a significant gap in meeting medical needs in “pharmerging” nations.

-In Asia this is a particular problem – with this continent accounting for more than 60 percent of all global cancer cases -but disparities also exist in Europe, one of the most advantaged regions.
+In Asia, this availability and affordability issue is a particular problem – with this continent accounting for more than 60 percent of all global cancer cases – but the issue also exists in Europe, one of the world’s most advantaged regions.

-With its new “Asia to global” mandate, AUM is hoping to help drugs, that are originated or developed in Asia, be developed more cost-effectively and conquer global markets.
+As part of its “Asia to global” mandate, AUM is implementing a number of measures to reduce development costs, improve conversion rates and help drugs that are originated or developed in Asia conquer global markets.

 A holistic model

 AUM’s model aims to accelerate early phase trials, in turn saving time and overall R&D expenditure, enabling researchers to develop phase III-ready drugs that are cost-competitive globally.